Utah vs. Oregon NCAA Football Odds, Plays and Insights | December 3, 2021

 Oregon Stats and Trends

-- Oregon is 5-6 against the spread and 10-1 overall in games when it puts up more than 21.5 points.
+- Oregon is 5-6 against the spread and 10-1 overall when the team records more than 21.5 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.